What is Modern Standby?

-Platform refers to a set of firmware, hardware and software components that delivers an S0 low-power state.
+Platform is a set of firmware, hardware and software components that delivers an S0 low-power state.
 The low-power idle state is accomplished through tight integration between the firmware, chipset, low-power components, devices and drivers.

-DRIPS refers to the Deepest Runtime Idle Platform State.
-The DRIPS state corresponds to the lowest power state for the SoC during Connected Standby or Modern Standby.
+DRIPS (Deepest Runtime Idle Platform State) corresponds to the lowest power state for the SoC during Connected Standby or Modern Standby.
 Each SoC defines its own DRIPS state and corresponding state index.
 This is also referred to as S0 low power idle.